Computer Information Services

 The reliance of business on computers and technology demands skilled workers to meet the needs of today’s employers.
 Employment of computer network specialists is projected to grow faster than average for all occupation as demand increases due to businesses expanding their use of wireless and mobile networks.
 Programming, repair, design, networking and information security are all part of the computer industry.

 Students in the CIS program learn in the classroom, virtually (online) and in group settings to diagnose and repair computers, set-up computer networks and prepare for various computer technician certifications.
 Special emphasis is also put on the latest cyber-security protocols and the prevention of computer hacking.
-The class participates in several student organization leadership events, including Business Professionals of America (BPA) and SkillsUSA.
-Students are able to earn Jackson College credit and industry certifications as part of this class.
+The program participates in several student organization leadership events, including Business Professionals of America (BPA) and SkillsUSA.
+Students can earn college credits and industry-recognized certifications, including A+, Network+, Security+, and Cybersecurity Analyst (CySA+).

 To Be Successful